stelzinga/MF/Management_Framework-Appendix.md

 A Committee is a *recurring meeting* that relevant *Members* attend with the *Purpose* to make *Decisions* for one or more *Proposals* based on *Information* in relation to one or more *Topics*.
 Committees are framed by the *Terms of Reference* and each Committee having been held is formalised through *Meeting Minutes*.

 These aspects are discussed below.

+### Committee Purpose
+Ultimately the purpose of a Committee is to make Decisions.
+There are cases where a Committee-like structure is required for example because of laws or regulations, or because of an internal policy.
+Nevertheless, the structure of the Committee should be driven by the notion of making Decisions, and if decisions are not twken, the Committee should be considered not needed.
+However, not every Committee decides on the same Topics.
+As such, a given Committee focuses on a group of Topics or type of Topics across a given Scope e.g., Client Onboarding, Quality Control of the assembly line, etc.

+Specific types of Committee are so called *Oversight Committee*:
+- Senior Management Company level: Board Meeting, Executive Committee
+- Specific functionality Committees: Risk Committee, Sales Committee, ...
+- Committees focusing on Projects: Operational Committee (Opco), Steering Committee (SteerCo)

+Such Committees are part of a Oversight Framework, see [## Oversight Framework].

 ### Committee Recurring Meeting
 A meeting or *session* takes place in presence or on-line with a predefined recurrence or frequency, with the option to initiate ad-hoc meetings when relevant.
 Recurrence can be anything, but it tends to be a certain amount of weeks or months.